aeshef/aeshef/README.md

 👋 HEY THERE!

 I am Artem Shevchenko.
 Moscow, Russia.
 I am a DS enthusiast.
-I have ~2 years experience of programming.
-I have received and am receiving my knowledge in linear algebra, probability theory, discrete maths and mathematical statistics, ML, advanced Python, C++ and A&DS at the Faculty of Computer Science at HSE University.
+I have ~2 years experience of programming ans receiving my knowledge in linear algebra, probability theory, discrete maths and mathematical statistics, ML, advanced Python, C++ and A&DS at the Faculty of Computer Science at HSE University.

 Here on GitHub you can find some of my HSE educational projects.
 Currently i am in search of an internship in analytics or data science, including remote ones.